 If helping your students prepare for performances or exams leaves you feeling stressed and panicked, we’ve got something for you: an innovative 4-part online training series for teachers focussing on performance and exam preparation skills.

-On October 3rd, 10th, 17th, and 24th, you can join Hilary Travers and Tim Topham as they discuss tips and tricks for exam and performance success.
+Join Hilary Travers and Tim Topham early 2024 as they discuss tips and tricks for exam and performance success.